-The main theme of this research is that high-cash holdings are related to the firm lifecycle.
+The main theme of this research is that high-cash holdings are related to the firm life-cycle.
 To investigate this relationship further than the prior literature, we investigate firm maturity variables and separate dividend payers from non-payers in order to analyze the probability that a firm is a dividend-paying, high-cash outlier or a non-paying, high-cash outlier.
-Our analysis by firm age shows that the median Cash/TA ratio declines with median age for nonpayers.
+Our analysis by firm age shows that the median Cash/TA ratio declines with median age for non-payers.
 This confirms our assertion that firm maturity is related to cash holdings.
 We find that young firms early in the life cycle tend to be non-payers and hold higher median cash level, which is consistent with the precautionary motive to hold cash due to young firms' limited access to external credit.

 To study high-cash holdings, we define high-cash outliers to be in the top 10 percent of firms with the highest Cash/TA ratios in year t.
 Univariate analysis shows that both the dividend-paying and non-paying, high-cash outliers are less mature, have better investment opportunities and, have higher equity (lower leverage).
 We find strong industry effects with the high-cash outliers; for example, over 80% of the non-paying, high-cash outliers are in the Health Care and Technology sectors.
 The multivariate logit regressions on the probability that a firm is a high-cash outlier confirm much of the univariate analysis.
 For both non-payers and payers, younger firms with lower earned capital ratios are more likely to be high-cash outliers.

 For both dividend payers and non-payers, firms with greater investment opportunities (higher M/B ratios) and high equity ratios (or low leverage) have an increased probability of being high-cash outliers.
 Since both dividend-paying and non-paying firms that have better investment opportunities have higher cash holdings, we find no cross-sectional support for the agency motive for firms to hold cash.
-The transaction motive of holding cash, where large firms hold less cash due to economies of scale, is consistent with the life-cycle model for dividend payers, where firm size (as measured by the NYSE percentile) is negatively and significantly (at the 1% level) related to the probability of being a high-cash holdings non-payers while higher profitability increases the probability of having high-cash holding for dividend paying firms.
-In robustness tests, the relationship between firm maturity and the probability of having high-cash holdings as above the median Cash/ TA ratio (in year t) or a high-cash outlier in the highest 10 percent of Cash/TA ratios (in year t).
+The transaction motive of holding cash, where large firms hold less cash due to economies of scale, is consistent with the life-cycle model for dividend payers, where firm size (as measured by the NYSE percentile) is negatively and significantly (at the 1% level) related to the probability of being a high-cash outlier.
+We find that lower profitability increases the probability of having high-cash holdings non-payers while higher profitability increases the probability of high-cash holding for dividend paying firms.
+In robustness tests, the relationship between firm maturity and the probability of having high-cash holdings persists regardless of whether one defines a firm with high-cash holdings as above the median Cash/ TA ratio (in year t) or a high-cash outlier in the highest 10 percent of Cash/TA ratios (in year t).